1246981062/Multispectral-Dataloader/Readme.md

-## This is a project for a quick load of datasets like KAIST for Multispectral Object Detection ##
+## This is for a quick load of datasets like KAIST for Multispectral Object Detection ##

 ### Cleaned KAIST Multispectral Pedestrian Detection Dataset###
 We use [THIS](https://aistudio.baidu.com/datasetdetail/256965/0)  link to download the cleaned KAIST dataset (3.76GB).